GhostWording/PublicDocumentation/API/UserGuide/user_guide_simple.md

 ## then, get the Texts

 After you'll get your intentions, you could get the corresponding texts.
 They use the following pattern:

+     GET /{areaName}/intention/{intention_id}/texts

+You can also use the more readable form with the slugs instead of the ID (but it performs worse):

       GET /{areaName}/{intentionSlug}/texts